Synagogue in the Agora of Athens: Background

-The apostle Paul is said in the Book of Acts to have visited a synagogue in Athens, (Note: Acts 17:17; Barrett, C. K..
-"A Critical and Exegetical Commentary on the Acts of the Apostles") during his visit to the city in 54 CE.
-The identity of that synagogue cannot be firmly established, though William A. McDonald argued in 1941 that it was probably one outside the Agora, on the basis that Acts describes Paul as preaching "in the synagogue and in the Agora".
+Athens is known to have been home to a Jewish community from the second century BCE, which probably maintained a building for collective worship.
+In the Acts of the Apostles the apostle Paul is said to have visited a synagogue during his visit to Athens in 54 CE.
+(Note: Acts 17:17.
+Barrett, C. K..
+"A Critical and Exegetical Commentary on the Acts of the Apostles" Llewellyn Smith, Michael (2004).
+"Athens: A Cultural and Literary History") The location of that synagogue is unknown, but William A. McDonald argued in 1941 that it was probably outside the Agora, because Paul is described as preaching "in the synagogue and in the Agora".
+The archaeological evidence for the Jewish community of Athens is scanty: a few funerary inscriptions with names that appear to be Jewish and a small number of terracotta lamps decorated with Jewish symbols, the earliest of which are dated to the fourth century CE.